xuankuzcr/CamVox_Readme/README.md

 ### 3.2 Hard Synchronization

 Hard synchronization is performed with all of these sensors by a trigger signal of 10 Hz.
 The camera output at each trigger signal(10 Hz).
 The lidar keeps a clock (synced with GPS-RTK) and continuously outputs the scanned point with an accurate timestamp.
 In the meantime, the IMU outputs at a frequency of 200 Hz synced with the trigger.
+The Hardware Synchronization diagram is as follows.

 <img src="./pics/synchronization.jpg" width=100% />